-In the case of D_5 and E_5 , the resulting 3-D integrands are extremely complicated (see Figure 6), but we were nonetheless able to numerically evaluate these to at least 240-digit precision on a highly parallel computer system.
+In the case of D_5 and E_5 , the resulting 3-D integrands are extremely complicated (see the Figure below 11), but we were nonetheless able to numerically evaluate these to at least 240-digit precision on a highly parallel computer system.
 This would have been impossible without the symbolic reduction.
 We give the integral in extenso to show the difference between a humanly accessible answer and one a computer finds useful.